 2011: The first of four student centers opens on the Norfolk Campus.
 The others follow in 2013 and 2014.

 2013: TCC and the City of Virginia Beach launch the 120,000-square-foot Joint-Use Library on the Virginia Beach Campus.
-The college's 2013-2018 strategic plan, "One College, One Voice, One Future," is created under President Edna V. Baehre-Kolovani.
+President Kolovani leads the development of the 2013-2018 strategic plan, "One College, One Voice, One Future."
 TCC holds the first regional jobs summit, "Let's Grow."
 TCC becomes the first regionally accredited institution to offer a full degree program using open-educational resources, freeing students from the cost of textbooks.

 2014: The Chesapeake Campus grows with the addition of the Chesapeake Academic Building, which includes the Black Box Theatre.